The best science days out for families

 Exploration Drive, Leicester, LE4 5NS.
 Adult admission £14; child admission £11; under fives free.

-@Bristol has to be one of the country’s best hands-on science centres for kids, with a constantly changing programme of events such as the Invention Lab, where they can make their own light-up badge, Good Vibrations, a stage show that explores the science of sound, and the exciting 3D planetarium show.
+Formerly known as @ Bristol, We The Curious has to be one of the country’s best hands-on science centres for kids, with a constantly changing programme of events such as the Invention Lab, where they can make their own light-up badge, Good Vibrations, a stage show that explores the science of sound, and the exciting 3D planetarium show.
 The Live Science team are on hand to answer questions and help your child get to grips with the exhibits, and there are loads of experiments to take part in, from building with giant blocks to examining your own veins.

 Anchor Road, Harbourside, Bristol, BS1 5LL.
 Adult admission from £14.60; child admission from £9.40; under twos free.